badquanta/approval-voting/README.md

 Design goals:

 1) Keep source simple & accessable.
-2) Support, or at least options for text-only interfaces, especiall command line; as well as all accessiblity options via web, native desktop services (speech to text; speech recogniztion) and mobile device features.
+2) Support, or at least options for text-only interfaces, especially command line; as well as all accessiblity options via web, native desktop services (speech to text; speech recogniztion) and mobile device features.
 3) Allow anyone to run their own votes on their own questions for their own reasons; but also just to encourage peer review.